Chapter 32

 “Well, let’s start with seeing if we can help you draw myst first.”
 Ferris interjected.
 “Your magic is based around your blood, right?
 Like a Blood Letter?”

 “Kinda.”
 I huffed in frustration, waving my arms in the sign of giving up.
 “From what I understand, my blood is both the focus and the price instead of the elemental cost, like for other casters.
-So when a Sorcerer gives up a portion of their body heat when you use fire magic, I just use my blood.
-I also am not limited to the elements of the Blood Letter class.”
+So when a Sorcerer gives up a portion of their body heat when you use fire magic, I just use my blood.”

 “But it’s still blood-based casting.
 Have you thought about visualizing something along the same vein?”